Is our April 3-4 homeschool conference going to be your first time attending? If so, welcome!

-We’ve published the coming vendors, as well as their booth numbers and locations, on our website (scroll down to the “Vendors” section) so you can get an idea of all their products and services.
+We’ve published a list of confirmed conference vendors on our website so you can get an idea of all their products and services.

 “Make a list beforehand of materials and booths you want to visit to purchase items or even see items in person and physically hold or flip through,” says one homeschool mom.

 Another homeschooler creates a spreadsheet of all the curriculum pieces she wants, including prices from different sources, so she can compare everything right there at the conference.

 (Please note: Vendors support our conference with their fees, so please show your appreciation for them when you meet them.
 Without vendors, we couldn’t afford to keep hosting these conferences!)